CDP Disclosure 2026

 Environmental disclosure enables organizations to uncover data and insights that offer immediate value, while building long-term resilience.

 Last year, over 23,100 organizations responded to the continued market demand for disclosure data.
-This year, we are laser-focused on simplifying the disclosure process with improved guidance, navigation support and more.
+This year, we are laser-focused on simplifying the disclosure process with better guidance and other improvements.

 Key dates 2026

-Explore our 2026 questionnaires, guidance and scoring methodologies (as these are published) in the CDP Portal.
-Export these into a simple PDF format based on your sector and the themes you're disclosing on.
+Log into the CDP Portal to disclose for the 2026 disclosure cycle.
+You can also export our questionnaires, guidance and scoring methodologies into a simple PDF format based on your sector and the themes you're disclosing on.
 Additional disclosure and scoring materials are available alongside step-by-step instructions to disclose.

 Disclose as a company